 It’s not unusual for your network configuration to take a wrong turn and cause issues with different connection-related features.
 The same goes for Multimedia Messages that are dependent on the connection.
 Luckily, you can reset your network settings to defaults and check for changes.

 The one drawback is the fact that you’ll need to set up and customize all of the connections again, including Bluetooth, mobile data, and VPN.
+But unlike a factory reset, this will only reset your network-related settings, and everything else on your phone will be safe.

 This is how to reset your Network settings to their default values: